Methods

 Read More

-With today marking the beginning of winter, much of the country has experienced significant drops in temperatures.
-Although most experience only minor inconveniences, many children with cerebral palsy must endure increased limitations including seclusion, illnesses and bodily discomfort.
-With that, Children’s Cerebral Palsy is sharing different ways that children living with CP can keep warm, avoid unnecessary discomfort, and enjoy the winter.
+With today marking the beginning of the winter season, much of the country has experienced significant drops in temperatures.
+Although most experience only minor inconveniences, many children with cerebral palsy must endure increased limitations, including seclusion, illnesses and bodily discomfort.
+With that, Children’s Cerebral Palsy is sharing different ways that children living with CP can keep warm, avoid unnecessary discomfort, and enjoy the winter season.

 The first concern to address is whether or not your child is appropriately clothed for colder weather.
 Choose clothing that can be easily donned or taken off.
 Colder temperatures can lead to stiff muscles and increased soreness, which will mean less comfortable nights of sleep.
 Consider purchasing an electric blanket for your child to sleep with at night.